antofic/GraphCodable/Docs/UserGuide.md

  ╰───╯   ╰───╯   ╰───╯
 ```

 Again, the original data structure is lost and furthermore an object has been duplicated, with what follows in terms of memory.
 This happens because Codable doesn't store the *identity* of the references.
-Now, for references it is essential that the data structure is preserved: after dearchiving the program logic is compromised if two objects are dearchived instead of one object.
+Now, for references it is essential that the data structure is preserved: after decoding the program logic is compromised if two objects are decoded instead of one object.
 In GraphCodable, the identity of references is automatically derived from their *ObjectIdentifier*, although you can change this behavior.

 The way value types behave, it makes no sense to talk about which data structure to preserve; conversely, in certain cases their duplication/multiplication can be problematic if they contain a large amount of data.
-For this reason, in analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for archiving and dearchiving also for value types (by default they don't have one), via the `GIdentifiable` protocol.
+For this reason, in analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for encoding and decoding also for value types (by default they don't have one), via the `GIdentifiable` protocol.
 Reference types can also make use of the `GIdentifiable`protocol where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier*.

 #### Reference types identity